georgesepetadelis/Social-Meme/SECURITY.md

 ## Reporting a Vulnerability

-You can report a vulnerability from app settings (Settings -> Report Bug)
+You can report a vulnerability from app settings (My profile -> Settings -> Report Bug/Vulnerability)